ndabAP/assocentity/README.md

 ## CLI

-There is also a terminal version for either Windows, Mac (Darwin) or Linux (only with 64-bit support) if you don't have Go available.
+There is also a terminal version available for either Windows, Mac (Darwin) or Linux (only with 64-bit support) if you don't have Go available.
 The application expects the text as stdin and accepts the following flags:

 | Flag          | Description                                                                               | Type     | Default |